 - Be from a professional qualified to make the diagnosis

 - Describe CURRENT levels of functioning - less than five (5) years old

 - Clearly state the disability

 - Explain how the disability currently affects a major life function

 - Recommend accommodations that address the limitations caused by the disability

 An IEP or 504 Plan from high school may not contain sufficient information to verify the presence of a disability and/or determine needs at the college level.
 Students may still submit these documents but may be asked for additional documentation.

-In order to determine the documentation needed for your specific disability, please see Preparing for Your Intake
+In order to determine the documentation needed for your specific disability, please see the information noted here regarding Preparing for Your Intake

 Students may submit documentation at any time.
 In order to determine and put in place appropriate accommodations, Accessibility Services recommends that documentation be submitted either before or at the initial intake meeting.
 Documentation may be mailed to our office or faxed to us at 607-962-9249.

 If documentation is not available by the scheduled intake appointment, students should still meet with the coordinator as interim accommodations may be granted for a limited time.
 Please note that permanent accommodations may not be granted until documentation is submitted and approved.